Checking date: 30/04/2025 14:00:39

 Objectives

 1. Study how current cinema and other forms of audiovisual expression address various contemporary social issues.
 2. Ability to understand and critically analyze audiovisual productions from a social, cultural, and aesthetic perspective.
-3. Knowledge of contemporary auteur cinema and new forms of filmmaking since 2010 to the present day.
+3. Knowledge of contemporary auteur/popular cinema and new forms of filmmaking since 2010 to the present day.

 Description of contents: programme